aaalce/KWS-inference-on-chip/README.md

 ### Results for the hardware modules
 The hardened modules, CMVN(normalising pool), ReLU, Linear, are all successfully tested before hardening.
 The Linear module was rewrite last minute with a register file because I couldn’t figure out how to correctly incorporate the Efabless SRAM 😅.
-Rest of the modules will have their Verilog code provided, on the roadmap I would like to finish in later times.
+Rest of the calculation modules will have their Verilog code provided, on the roadmap I would like to finish in later times.
 I have attached my attempt and code with each attempt.